ZTRAD/ZTRAD/README.md

-- 👋 Hi, I’m @ZTRAD
+- 👋 Hi, I’m Gustavo
 - 👀 I’m interested in Web API .NET development and ReactJs, Redux
-- 🌱 I’m currently learning ReactJs & Reduct
+- 🌱 I’m currently learning ReactJs & Redux
 - 💞️ I’m looking to collaborate on any project with .NET
 - 📫 How to reach me ... through my email gustavo.canaviri.cb@gmail.com